Docs

 Library lookup follows the same "local first" rule.

-When code asks to resolve a library hash, Acton first checks libraries already registered in the current emulated world state, for example via testing.registerLibrary(...).
+When code asks to resolve a library hash, Acton first checks libraries already registered in the current emulated blockchain state, for example via testing.registerLibrary(...).
 Only if the library is still missing does it fall back to the configured fork network.

 Last updated on